heptarch/heptarch.github.io/drafts/demon.md

  on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the cold.
+ The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the biting lowland cold.

 "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as an